State and Local Policy Database

 Energy Reduction Goal

-We were unable to find information regarding an energy reduction goal for municipal operations.
+We could not find any information regarding a local energy reduction goal for Mesa.

 Renewable Energy Goal